evkx/evkx.github.io/content/models/mhero/i/i/_index.md

 ### Regenerative Braking

+[Regenerative braking](../../../../technology/regen/) in this model is primarily facilitated through [**one-pedal driving**](../../../../technology/regen/#one-pedal-driving).
+Unlike some models, [Automatic regen](../../../../technology/regen/#automatic-regen-adaptive) or coasting is not available here.
 However, it is not considered full one-pedal driving since, at low speeds, the vehicle will keep rolling until it comes to a stop by itself.

 If you lift away the foot completely the regen is at one fixed level.
 This can't be adjusted.